lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 - Tests for timeouts, late data, and recovery
 - Monitoring and alerting for state-store size and backpressure

-If you want, I can provide a minimal runnable Scala or PySpark example tailored to a concrete use case (sessionization, deduplication, or sliding-window complex state).

 ## How does state store management work in Structured Streaming, and what tuning options exist for large state?
 Short answer